 A confidential and impartial resource for students

-Dalhousie University and the Dalhousie Student Union (DSU) have joined together to create an ombudsperson office for all Dalhousie and King's students.
+Dalhousie University and the Dalhousie Student Union (DSU) have joined together to create an Ombudsperson Office for all students at Dalhousie.

 What an ombudsperson does:

 - Provides independent, impartial and confidential support to students who want to resolve any university-related concerns

 - Advises of rights and responsibilities, and procedures to follow to resolve university-related concerns

 - Makes referrals to appropriate offices and resources within the university

 The ombudsperson will also make recommendations for changes in university policies and procedures based on trends and patterns they see.